svin24/svin24.github.io/content/blog/Reliability.md

 then immediately hard-reboot, my workstation, because it seems to jigger my monitors into waking up properly to do their job.
-On many occasions, I have used the browser dev tools to inspect a broken web page to figure out how to make it do the thing I want to do,[^1] usually something complicated like submitting a form properly (a solved problem since 1993).
+On many occasions, I have used the browser dev tools to inspect a broken web page to figure out how to make it do the thing I want to do, usually something complicated like submitting a form properly (a solved problem since 1993).[^1]

-[^1]: Or to remove the rampant ads, spyware, nagbars, paywalls, newsletter pop-ups, and spam.
+[^1]: I often also end up using the dev tools to remove the rampant ads, spyware, nagbars, paywalls, newsletter pop-ups, and spam.
 Do not add this shit to your website.
 Don't you *dare* write that code.

 When the average person (i.e. a non-nerd) says they "don't get computers", I believe them.
 It's not because they're too lazy to learn, or because they're